Roccat Kone [+]

 Advanced Sensitivity - you can increase or decrease the X and Y sensitivity of your mouse

 Tracking Control Unit - calibrate the sensor to the surface you use.

 Distance Control Unit - enable and adjust the lift-off options - well worth experimenting with this.

 Polling rate - set your preferred polling rate - default is 1000Hz.
 A nice feature you will notice is the ability to disable any of the 5 DPI settings.

 Sound Feedback - this is a neat feature that will audibly tell you what DPI was selected, what profile you changed too if you changed the volume up or down and what sensitivity you changed.
 This is going to help you out at some point, especially in the middle of a game when you are madly trying to get the right DPI or the like. it could see this becoming a little annoying but you can switch off any or all four of the options.

 Windows pointer speed: the same thing in the windows control panel

 Driver Reset: resets your drivers back to factory default. a good idea for when things go wrong.

 5. Update/Support - This is exactly as it says, check for driver updates and find out which version of driver and firmware is currently installed.
 If you have a net connection you can have it check for update and download for you.

-If you want these kind of features in your mouse then its well worth it.
+If you want these kinds of features in your mouse then it is well worth it.
 If you are after a solid gaming mouse that is simpler then there are other options out there worth looking at.
 But it is hard to pass up a quality mouse with all these features.